 Many Assyrians abstain from eating meat and dairy during these fasts.
 So instead of making halwa with butter, it is prepared with vegetable oil.
 There are some halwa recipes that use a combination of butter and oil.

-Mom was known for her delicious Halwa recipe.
+Mom was known for her delicious halwa recipe.
 I had the pleasure of watching her prepare it and learned all her little tricks.
-Now I'm passing those tricks on to you.
+Now I'm passing those tricks on to you!

-How to Make this Recipe
+🍯 How to Make This Halwa Recipe

-Gradually add flour, while stirring over medium heat for 5 additional minutes.
+Step 2: Gradually add flour, while stirring over medium heat for 5 additional minutes.

 Would you like to save this recipe?

-Transfer the mixture into a loaf pan or other small dish.
+Step 5: Transfer the halwa mixture into a loaf pan or other small dish.
 Press down firmly to pack the halwa using a spatula or the back of a wooden spoon.
+Slice into 1"-2" portions using a knife.
+Cool completely before serving.

 Assyrians serve Halwa on the 40th day after a loved one's death.
 It is also served on the one year anniversary.
 The sweet Halwa represents that the loved one is with Jesus.
+The Halwa is served with black Turkish coffee with no sugar which represents the bitterness of the loss.

 - The halwa should be approximately 1" thick.
 Use a pan that will allow you to achieve this thickness.
 If the pan is too large the halwa will not be thick enough.